Programming-The-Next-Step/Jordan_CoronaHelpBot/README.md

 *general*
 1. hold smalltalk.
-2. complain about your day.
-3. tell about your deepest worries, your aching heart, your destroyed soul.
+2. tell about your deepest worries, your aching heart, your destroyed soul.
-4. tell about how wonderful you feel today.
+3. Tell about how well you are feeling today.
-5. tell about your new crush.

 *calming down stuff*